EMERALD0874/AudioLoader-PackDB/README.md

 }
 ```

-If you wish to use mappings, your sound pack must use manifest version 2 or greater.

-For each entry in mappings, the object key is the name (including file extension) of the native deck sound that you wish to map, and it corrosponds to an array of strings that are the names of your sound files.
-If you wish to map a sound effect to more than one files, include them as entries in your array, and AudioLoader will randomly pick one each time the sound effect is played.
+For each entry in mappings, the object key is the file name (including the file extension) of the Steam UI sound that you wish to map and the value is an array of strings for the names of your sound files.
+If you wish to map a sound to more than one file, include them as entries in your array, and Audio Loader will randomly pick one each time the sound is played.

 ### 🧪 Testing